Tucson, AZ Economic Overview

 Amazon’s search for a new home has stirred up city officials and developers across the country, and 238 applicants across North America have expressed interest in housing the company’s next headquarters.
 Of course, the retail giant has a few requirements: the chosen metropolitan area...

 CommercialCafé is your first and only stop when it comes to commercial real estate leasings in Tucson City, AZ.
-Search through our extensive selection of commercial properties for lease.
-Discover the right property from our 64 listings by using our advanced search function, which includes search by property type, space availability, management company, lease rates, and more.
+Search through our extensive selection of commercial properties for lease with current space availability in the area ranging between 8945 square feet and 190000 square feet.
+Discover the right property from our 151 listings by using our advanced search function, which includes search by property type, space availability, management company, lease rates, and more.